Gururajnrao/Schema-validation/README.md

 # Python_scripts
-Example Python Scripts

 1. Script to Parse yaml and validate the Schema